History of Rajasthan: Khanzadas of Mewat

-Raja Hasan Khan Mewati, the Khanzada Rajput ruler of Mewat from 1504 to 1527.
+Raja Hasan Khan Mewati, the Khanzada ruler of Mewat from 1504 to 1527.

-The Mewat State, existing from 1372 to 1527, stood as a sovereign kingdom in South Asia with Alwar as its capital.
-Governed by the Khanzadas of Mewat, a Muslim Rajput dynasty originating from Rajputana, they traced their descent to Raja Sonpar Pal, a Yaduvanshi Rajput who embraced Islam during the Delhi Sultanate era.
-The Khanzadas, adherents of Sunni Islam, established a hereditary polity in Mewat, granted by Firuz Shah Tughlaq in 1372.
+The Mewat State, existing from 1372 to 1527, stood as a sovereign kingdom with Alwar as its capital.
+Governed by the Khanzadas of Mewat, a Muslim Rajput dynasty, they traced their descent to Raja Sonpar Pal, a Yaduvanshi Rajput who embraced Islam during the Delhi Sultanate era.
+The Khanzadas, established a hereditary polity in Mewat, granted by Firuz Shah Tughlaq in 1372.
 Over time, they asserted their sovereignty until their rule's culmination in 1527.

-Raja Hasan Khan Mewati hailed from the same lineage that had governed the Mewat region for nearly two centuries, asserting his sovereignty as a king.
-Acknowledged by Babur, the founder of the Mughal Empire, as the leader of 'Mewat country,' Hasan Khan Mewati played a pivotal role in the Battle of Khanwa, where he led 5,000 allies alongside Rana Sanga as part of the Rajput Confederation against Babur's Mughal forces.
+Raja Hasan Khan Mewati was a prominent sovereignt king or Mewat region.
+He was acknowledged by Babur Mughal, as the leader of 'Mewat country,' he played a pivotal role in the Battle of Khanwa, where he led 5,000 allies alongside Rana Sanga as part of the Rajput Confederation against Babur's forces.
 Notably, he reconstructed the Alwar fort in the 15th century.

-In military campaigns, Raja Hasan Khan Mewati featured prominently in the First Battle of Panipat, supporting Ibrahim Lodi against Babur.
-Despite facing defeat, Hasan Khan Mewati remained resolute, aligning himself with Rana Sanga after Panipat to resist Babur's incursion into the region.

-In the Battle of Khanwa, Raja Hasan Khan Mewati supported Rana Sanga against Babur, he took charge of the commander's flag after Rana Sanga's fall and led a formidable attack with his 12 thousand horse soldiers.
+In military campaigns, Hasan Khan featured prominently in the First Battle of Panipat, supporting Ibrahim Lodi against Babur.
+In the Battle of Khanwa, he supported Rana Sanga against Babur, he took charge of the commander's flag after Sanga's fall and led a formidable attack with his 12 thousand horse soldiers.
 Initially successful, they appeared to overpower Babur's forces.
-Tragically, during the battle, Hasan Khan Mewati succumbed to a fatal chest injury caused by a cannonball, marking the end of his life but leaving behind a legacy of bravery and resilience on the battlefield.
+Tragically, during the battle, Hasan Khan succumbed to a fatal chest injury caused by a cannonball, marking the end of his life.

-Noteworthy titles in the Khanzada lineage include "Wali-e-Mewat" and the later "Shah-e-Mewat," introduced by Hasan Khan Mewati in 1505.